 KakaoTalk is its own source within Explore.
 It can easily be targeted, filtered, and analyzed directly.

-KakaoTalk - 2k posts per day - KakaoTalk (or KaTalk) is a South Korean messaging app.
-Launched in 2010, and featuring roughly 53 million monthly active users as of 2022, KakaoTalk is similar in functionality to LINE.
+KakaoTalk—2k daily posts—KakaoTalk (or KaTalk) is a South Korean messaging app launched in 2010.
+With roughly 53 million monthly active users as of 2022, It is similar in functionality to LINE.

 LINE Voom